iagocduque/mw2md/README.rst

 -----------------------
 .. image:: /images/toMarkdown.png
    :alt: A model on how the "toMarkdown" command should work.
 The software must convert documents based on their source-code.
 A text in MediaWiki must be converted to Markdown and vice-versa.
 The way it converts will pick up regular expressions present in both markup languages and change them to another one.
 For example, the ``== Heading h1 ==``, used to mark *h1* headers in MediaWiki, must be changed to ``# Heading h1``, the equivalent of the same to Markdown.
+Check the `Comparison table <#comparison-table>`_ section for further explaining.

 As an exception treated, the software will only open and read text-based files.
 Images, videos, audios, compiled programs (``*.exe``, ``.msi``, ``.AppImage``, ``.x86_64``, etc.), compressed files (``*.rar``, ``.zip``, ``.7z``, ``.apk``, ``.tar.gz``, ``.deb``, ``.rpm``, etc.), program parts (``*.dll``, etc.) and others **will not be opened.**

+Considering the program is, for a while, for a shell:

+* **Linux:** A Terminal should be opened based on the directory (folder) the program is in, using the ``./toMarkdown.py file.txt`` command.
+Make sure to check if the Python-coded program is able to run with ``ls -l`` and, if not, use the ``chmod u+x ./toMarkdown.py`` to make it executable.

 Non-functional Requirements
 ---------------------------
 .. image:: /images/toMediawiki.png
    :alt: A model on how the "toMediawiki" command should work.
 Because it is still just a model, the software, for a while, will run in the form of a shell (MS-DOS, Bash, etc.)'s command.
 I plan in the future to make it either:
  * A software for Windows, macOS and Linux by using Python's user interface libraries like *PySimpleGUI* or *tkInter*;
  * An application for Android and iOS;
  * A website by using HTML, JavaScript and Cascading Style Sheets.

 Markup languages
 ================